 Attractive people are voted more, receive more money in compensation, get hired more, and are twice as likely to avoid prison sentences.

-And, interestingly enough, most people are little nor aware at all their decisions have been swayed by physical attractiveness.
+And, interestingly enough, most people are little nor aware at all that their decisions have been swayed by physical attractiveness.

 Similarity Influences People